(RNA, MUGA, Gated Blood Pool Scan [Resting and Exercise], Gated Cardiac Scan, Exercise Gated Blood Pool Scan, Cardiac Blood Pool Imaging)

-Reasons for your doctor to request a radionuclide angiography include, but are not limited to, the following:
+Reasons for your doctor to request a resting and exercise radionuclide angiogram (RNA) include:

-If a screening examination (such as an ECG) suggests a possibility of some type of heart disease process that needs to be explored further, a resting and exercise RNA may be performed.
+If a screening exam (such as an electrocardiogram or ECG) suggests some type of heart disease that needs to be explored further, a resting and exercise RNA may be done.

 There may be other reasons for your doctor to recommend resting and exercise RNA.

-If you are pregnant or suspect that you may be pregnant, you should notify your health care provider due to the risk of injury to the fetus from radionuclide angiography.
+If you are pregnant or think you could be, tell your healthcare provider.
+There is risk of injury to the fetus from this test.
 Radiation exposure during pregnancy may lead to birth defects.
-If you are lactating, or breastfeeding, you should notify your health care provider due to the risk of contaminating breast milk with the radionuclide.
+If you are lactating, or breastfeeding, tell your healthcare provider due to the risk of contaminating breast milk with the radionuclide.

-PLEASE NOTE: Nicotine in cigarettes may cause spasm in the coronary arteries, which could affect the test resuts.
+PLEASE NOTE: Nicotine in cigarettes may cause spasm in the coronary arteries, which could affect the test results.